Clinical Professor of Rehabilitation Medicine

 Physical Medicine and Rehabilitation

-I currently teach UB medical students and students from other medical schools that have an interest in the field of physical medicine and rehabilitation.
-I also work with students in the D’Youville Chiropractic School.
+I currently teach UB medical students and students from other medical schools, as well as residents from other specialties, that have an interest in the field of physical medicine and rehabilitation.